 Method #6 – Discord Settings

-Unfortunately, some devices and ISPs stumble with such requests resulting in the No Route error.
-To disable the Quality of Service feature
+Unfortunately, some devices and ISPs stumble with such requests, resulting in the No Route error.
+Follow these steps to disable the Quality of Service feature:

 1. Open up Discord and click on the cogwheel “User Settings” icon in the bottom left-hand corner on the Discord window.